Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Implementation in

-In this paper, we augment an abstract state of the Predicate CPA by a fourth element: a \emph{block formula} $\blkf$.
-The block formula encodes all possible paths from the previous abstraction location to the current abstraction location, and is used to compute the abstraction formula.
-In the implementation of~\cpachecker, the block formula is already stored in the data structure for the abstraction formula.
+The \emph{Predicate~CPA} for ABE~\cite{ABE} serves as the core data structure in our IMC adoption to store formulas that encode program semantics.
+We add to an abstract state~$(\as,\labs{}{},\pf)$ of the Predicate CPA a \emph{block formula} $\blkf$, which encodes all possible paths from the previous abstraction location to the current abstraction location and is used to compute the abstraction formula.
+In the implementation of~\cpachecker, a block formula is already stored in the data structure for abstraction formulas.
 We append it to an abstract state of the Predicate CPA in order to make the subsequent discussion more understandable.

 With the help of ABE, we can achieve the effect of LBE via using the block-adjustment operator~$\blk^{l}$~\cite{ABE}.
 The operator~$\blk^{l}$ will make the Predicate CPA convert an intermediate state to an abstraction state if the current program location is at the loop head or the error location.
 Under this configuration, the unrolled ARG, if projected to abstraction states, will have a similar structure to~\cref{fig:summarized-arg}.
 Therefore, we can easily obtain the required formulas by collecting and combining the block formulas from the corresponding abstraction states in the ARG.